What Isn’t Covered Under Workers Compensation

 - Last, if you are injured while violating the rules of your employment, you will not be covered.

 What will be covered?
 Injuries while performing normal job responsibilities while at your place of work.
-Even though the scenario can be complicated to explain, if you can avoid the bulleted list above, you should have a functional workers’ compensation claim.
-Call 818-609-7005 or click here to start a conversation with our Workers’ Compensation at the Law Offices of Kropach & Kropach in Los Angeles today.
+Even though the scenario can be complicated to explain, if you can avoid the bulleted list above, you should have a functional workers compensation claim.
+Call 818-609-7005 or click here to start a conversation with our workers compensation attorney at the Law Offices of Kropach & Kropach in Los Angeles today.